stanislaspiron/F5-RADIUS-SERVER/README.md

 this code handle RADIUS request, decode password, validate authentication and respond with **Access-Accept** or **Access-Reject** packet

+The goal of this code is to create a shared Google Auth for Internal BigIP authentications such as APM module and external services (Firewall/VPN authentication, ...)

 ### Code description

 When a Radius request is accepted by the VS: